platformsh/platformsh-docs/docs/src/development/scalability.md

 Your production environment gets a [pool of resources](../create-apps/app-reference.md#sizes) based on your [plan size](../administration/pricing/_index.md).
 These resources are split up between the applications and services you have defined.
-Here is an example distribution: PHP 40%, MySQL 30%, Redis 10%, Solr 20%.

 To increase the pool of resources available to your project, upgrade your plan and redeploy your site.